 the presence of an insulinoma.

 - proteins that block the production of insulin

-- drugs that cause the pancreas to release more insulin
+- medications that cause the pancreas to release

 - other hormones that affect insulin production